-The HFS Contract is a legally-binding contract that details the obligations between the resident and the University, and it is effective once the resident accepts the HFS Contract.
-Residents are required to abide by these Terms, Conditions, and Regulations, which are incorporated into the HFS Contract, and includes assuming financial responsibility of all room and board fees for the entire HFS Contract period.
+The HFS Contract is a legally-binding contract that details the obligations between the student and the University, and it is effective once the student accepts the HFS Contract.
+The student is required to abide by these Terms, Conditions, and Regulations, which are incorporated into the HFS Contract, and includes assuming financial responsibility of all room and board fees for the entire HFS Contract period.

 HFS Contracts are available only on a combined room-and-board basis unless otherwise noted.
 The HFS Contract cannot be transferred or assigned to another student except as outlined below in Contract Transfer of Obligation.

 There are four HFS Contract periods for assignments to University housing, including residence halls, Nittany Apartments, White Course Apartments (undergraduate/single-student apartments), and Eastview Terrace (collectively referred to as "University housing").
-The four HFS Contract periods are:
+The four HFS Contract period include: